clfreeman7/Design_Optimization/README.md

   * A_sweep (1x101 vector of ampltidue values 0:0.01:1)
   * D_inter (5x101 matrix of intramodular distortion values): row value: Platonic solids ordered by # faces, column value: corresponds to amplitude index

-and consists of three major sections:
+and consists of four major sections:
 1. Intermodular Distortion v.
 Amplitude
 2. Locomotion Cost v.
 Amplitude
 3. Final Optimization Problem
 4. Plots of Optimal Amplitude Sketches

+The outputs are
+1. Optimal amplitudes
+2. Intermodular distortion v. amplitude plot
+3. Locomotion cost v. amplitude plot
+4. Objective function v. amplitude plots
+5. Optimal amplitude module sketch plots

+The locomotion cost is based on the inverse of the maximum "arm" length, which is shown in the picture below for reference:

 ![arm](/description/arm_fig.PNG)

 # Design Exploration